-1. Copy the code from Listing 6-3 and paste it into a new text file in root-dir/portlets (see "Create a Directory Tree for the Extension" on page 3-2).
+1. Copy the code from Example 6-3 and paste it into a new text file in root-dir/portlets (see Section 3.3, "Create a Directory Tree for the Extension").

 Consider using the following naming convention:

 '''

 pageFlow-name.portlet

 '''